Thérèse Tietjens: Later career

 Campanini was at once (but rather prematurely) acclaimed as the successor of Mario and Giuglini.
 But in the next years, it was with Campanini as Lohengrin, for Mapleson at Her Majesty's, that Tietjens attempted her only Wagnerian role, Ortrud; and in June 1874, in company with Christine Nilsson and Campanini, she created a lead in the posthumous first production of Michael Balfe's Il Talismano.
 A minor role in that production was created by a young baritone Giovanni de Reschi, who in the same year made his English debuts at Drury Lane in La favorita (Alfonso), as Don Giovanni, as Valentine (Faust), and as Count Almaviva.
 Returning to his vocal studies, he reappeared in Paris as a tenor in 1884, and became known to the world as Jean de Reszke.

 Until 1872, she and "Madame Rudersdorff" had been the joint 'queens' of the English oratorio platform, but in that year her friend and rival left to continue her career in the United States.
 Tietjens then reigned alone.
 In 1876, however, she visited North America, among other things performing the part of Lucrezia Borgia at the Astor Opera House in New York City opposite the tenor Pasquale Brignoli.
 This was to prove the last major episode in her extraordinary career.
 Her great roles had been Lucrezia, Leonora, Norma, Medea, and Donna Anna.
 In addition to other parts mentioned, she sang Fides in Le prophète and the eponymous lead in Semiramide.
-The great Adelina Patti (to lyric sopranos what Tietjens was to the dramatic variety) would refrain from adding Semiramide to own repertoire until after the death of Tietjens, out of respect for her immense distinction in the role.
+The great Adelina Patti (to lyric sopranos what Tietjens was to the dramatic variety) would refrain from adding Semiramide to her own repertoire until after the death of Tietjens, out of respect for her immense distinction in the role.